 The suggested amount for gratuities (tips) is $14.50 per night, per stateroom Guest (including infants and children).
 If you’re staying in Concierge, the gratuities are $15.50 per night, per stateroom Guest.
 Tips are split between the Dining room server, Dining room assistant server, Dining room head server, and your Stateroom host.

-For my family of 5 (including an 11 month old), that’s an additional $72.50 per night that I need to budget for, even though it’s not initially calculated when I book my trip.
+For my family of 5 (including a baby), that’s an additional $72.50 per night that I need to budget for, even though it’s not initially calculated when I book my trip.

 An 18% gratuity may also be charged to your onboard account, for alcohol, deck service tabs, and spa services.
 If you’re staying in Concierge, it’s also recommended to pay $8 per night, per stateroom Guest for the Concierge Lounge Team.